 “This is one of the last opportunities to put the Lib Dems under pressure ahead of the vote.
 Bring your friends, chants and banners…”

 It now transpires that the Liberal Democrat London conference at Haverstock has been cancelled – by the school.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.